tdebarochez/jacasr/README.md

 #### Pure JS XMPP library for NodeJS ####

-Jacasr is beginnings of a library for [NodeJS](http://nodejs.org) that implements the basics of xmpp protocol
+Jacasr is a library for [NodeJS](http://nodejs.org) that implements the basics of xmpp protocol

 Requirements
 ------------